 Common-law marriage has been practiced in the United States since the 1870s.
 The rules are still applied to any unmarried couples living together that meet certain conditions.
 If you’re thinking of moving in with your partner, that’s great.
 However, there are definitely some things you need to be aware of before you start pooling assets or sharing debt.
-This article will familiarize you with the legal and financial aspects of common-law marriage.
 In particular, your annual income tax returns will look quite different than they used.
-The good news, though, is that common-law partners can often save money by filing a joint return.

 What Is Common Law Marriage?